Well Loved Tales

 Well Loved Tales was a series of illustrated re-tellings of fairy tales and other traditional stories published by Ladybird between 1964 and the early 1990s.
 The books were labelled as "easy reading" and were graded depending on such aspects as their length, complexity and vocabulary.
 Most of the stories in the series were based on stories by Hans Christian Andersen, the Brothers Grimm and Charles Perrault, alongside a number of traditional English folk tales such as Jack and the Beanstalk and The Three Little Pigs.
 The first title in the series was Cinderella, and over the next decade, twenty seven titles were published, all written by Vera Southgate.
 In 1979, with the publication of The Ugly Duckling, Pinocchio and Tom Thumb in the series, the look and format of the books changed.
-The books now universally featured a green spine and back cover, as well as a standard logo.
+The books universally featured a green spine and back cover, as well as a standard logo.
 The series also broke with the Ladybird tradition of having a left page of just text and a right page of just picture, and the illustrations became more stylised than the previous editions.
 Older titles were gradually re-illustrated over the years.
 Under this new look, even more titles retold by a variety of different editors and authors came to be added over the course of the 1980s, with popular stories including Hansel and Gretel, The Little Mermaid and The Wizard of Oz.

 The series gradually went out of print in the early 1990s, yet the current "Ladybird Tales" series has reused some of the original "Well Loved Tales" texts.